-Name of Community Council SAC can complete
+Name of Community C Council

-Year of Self Assessment SAC can complete
+Year of Self Assessme ent

-Date of meeting which discussed self assessment CC to complete
+Date of meeting which discussed self assessment

-Considered RAG Statu IS Green □
+Considered RAG Status Green □

-Amber 1
+Amber

 Red □

-Completed by (name - block Capital) CC to complete
+Completed by (name - block Capital)

 (signature)

 (position)

 (date self assessment completed)

-CORE ADMINISTRATION MONITORING QUESTION NO COMMENTS / EVIDENCE / CONCERNS 1.
-Constitution Is there a signed Constitution held on file and by South Ayrshire Council?
-SAC can complete 2.
-Minutes Are all Community Council minutes from the last 2 years held on file by South Ayrshire Council?
-SAC can complete 3.
-Annual General Meeting Has an AGM been held in April/May of the most recent year?
-SAC can complete 4.
-Finances Have the most recently approved accounts been submitted to South Ayrshire Council?
-SAC can complete 5.
-Treasurer Reports Are regular financial reports presented at scheduled meetings?
-SAC can complete 6.
-Chairperson's Report Is a Chairperson's Report available from the most recent AGM?
-SAC can complete
+Al CORE DMINISTRATION MONITORING QUESTION YES NO COMMENTS / EVIDENCE / CONCERNS 1.
+Constitution is there a signed Constitution held on file and by South Ayrshire Council?
+2. Minutes are all Community Council minutes from the last 2 years held on file by South Ayrshire Council?
+3. Annual General Meeting has an AGM been held in April/May of the most recent year?
+4. Finances have the most recently approved accounts been submitted to South Ayrshire Council?
+5. Treasurer Reports are regular financial reports presented at scheduled meetings?
+6. Chairperson's Report is a Chairperson's Report available from the most recent AGM?

-GOOD PRACTICE MONITORING QUESTION YES NO COMMENTS / EVIDENCE / CONCERNS 7.
-Locality Planning Group Reports (LPG) Do LPG's representative's reports appear as regular/rolling agenda items?
-CC to answer 8.
-Elected Members' Reports Do Elected Members' reports appear as regular/rolling agenda items?
-CC to answer 9.
-Police Reports Are Police reports available for regular/rolling agenda items?
-SAC to answer (as per minutes) 10.
-Planning Is Planning included or acknowledged as a regular/rolling agenda item?
-SAC to answer (as per minutes) 11.
-Licensing Is Licensing included or acknowledged as a regular/rolling agenda item?
-SAC will populate for those that have one.
-12. Email Does the community council have a generic email?
-SAC will populate for those that have one.
-13. Website Does the community council have a website?
-SAC will populate for those that have one Facebook Does the community council have any social media pages CC to answer 15.
-Information Sessions Is there uptake of any information sessions offered?
-CC to answer 16.
-Wider Participation Does the community council liaise with other community groups?
-CC to answer 17.
-Consultations Have any consultations been conducted within the previous 12 months?
-CC to answer 18.
-Local Vision does the community council have a Local Vision or Mission Statement?
-SAC will populate once we have the details from each CC

-FOR OFFICIAL USE: Thriving Communities confirmation of RAG status:

-Green Amber Red
+GO OD PRACTICE MONITORING QUESTION YES NO COMMENTS / EVIDENCE / CONCERNS 1.
+Annual Self- Assessment (RAG Analysis) has the most recent self-assessment been submitted by the last day of September 2.
+Locality Planning Group Reports (LPG) do LPG's representative's reports appear as regular/rolling agenda items?
+3. Elected Members' Reports do Elected Members' reports appear as regular/rolling agenda items?
+4. Police Reports do Police reports appear as regular/rolling agenda items?
+5. Planning is Planning included or acknowledged as a regular/rolling agenda item?
+6. Licensing is Licensing included or acknowledged as a regular/rolling agenda item?
+7. Email does the community council have a generic email?
+8. Website does the community council have a website?
+9. Facebook does the community council have a Facebook group, or equivalent?
+10. Twitter does the community council have a Twitter Account, or equivalent?
+11. Training & Development Opportunities is there uptake of any training offered?
+12. Wider Participation does the community council liaise with other community groups?
+13. Consultations have any consultations been conducted within the previous 12 months?
+14. Local Vision does the community council have a Local Vision or Mission Statement?
+OFFICIAL USE: : Performance, Policy and Community P lanning (People e Directorate) confirmation of Green □ Amber □ Red □ D ate:

-Relevant Off icer: Date